 According to Stars and Stripes, the military newsletter, “as many as 60% of soldiers who survive external injuries from bomb blasts may have a brain injury.
 “Symptoms include headaches, memory problems, irritability, trouble organizing thoughts and difficulty finding words.

-Massachusetts Rehabilitation Commission Statewide Head Injury Program – This program provides a range of community-based services to persons who have sustained a traumatic brain injury (TBI), including: case management, social/recreational programs, skills training via regionally-based head injury centers, respite, residential services/programs, and family support services.
+Massachusetts Rehabilitation Commission Statewide Head Injury Program (SHIP) – This program provides a range of community-based services to persons who have sustained a traumatic brain injury (TBI), including: case management, social/recreational programs, skills training via regionally-based head injury centers, respite, residential services/programs, and family support services.
 Call Felisha Bennet, Veteran Program Coordinator.

 Phone: 617-204-3662, 800-223-2559 ext 2 (toll-free)